-Australians are known as avid travellers but COVID-19 has put most of our travel plans on hold.
+Australians are known as avid travellers, but COVID-19 has put most of our travel plans on ice.
 It can be tricky to keep track of where you can actually go.

 And since you don't want to spend two weeks of your well-earned holiday in an expensive quarantine facility, you need to keep well informed and flexible about changing your travel arrangements as the situation evolves.

 The restrictions on travel within your state and elsewhere in Australia can change quickly.
 Check your state's current travel restrictions.

 Can you have a holiday in your state?

 In all states, you can currently visit regional areas and stay in hotels or campgrounds within your own state.